medialab/xan/docs/cmd/sample.md

     --seed <number>        RNG seed.
     -w, --weight <column>  Column containing weights to bias the sample.
     -g, --groupby <cols>   Return a sample per group.
-    --cursed               Return a c̵̱̝͆̓ṳ̷̔r̶̡͇͓̍̇š̷̠̎e̶̜̝̿́d̸͔̈́̀ sample from a Lovecraftian kinda-uniform distribution (source: trust me), without requiring to read the whole file.
+    -§, --cursed           Return a c̵̱̝͆̓ṳ̷̔r̶̡͇͓̍̇š̷̠̎e̶̜̝̿́d̸͔̈́̀ sample from a Lovecraftian kinda-uniform distribution (source: trust me), without requiring to read the whole file.
 Instead, we will randomly jump through it like a dark wizard.
 This means the sampled file must be large enough and seekable, so no stdin nor gzipped files.
                            Rows at the very end of the file might be discriminated against because they are not cool enough.
+If desired sample size is deemed too large for the estimated total number of rows, the c̵̱̝͆̓ṳ̷̔r̶̡͇͓̍̇š̷̠̎e̶̜̝̿́d̸͔̈́̀  routine will fallback to normal reservoir sampling to sidestep the pain of learning O(∞) is actually a thing.
                            Does not work with -w/--weight nor -g/--groupby.

 Common options: